Generic selectors

 Jonathan: Yeah.
 Have you ever eaten a lot of Korean stuff?

 Rob: Yeah.
-Have you ever grown to love a food that you just culturally were just not attuned to in the beginning?
+Have you ever grown to love a food that you were just not attuned to in the beginning?
 Or is it hard?
 It seems like tastes are so set so young with us.

 Rob: Have you used it as part of your research, as part of your writing?

 Jonathan: Yeah, I use Yelp all the time.
-You can look up a restaurant and the map pops up and you touch it twice and it gives you directions and then Siri starts guiding you there.
+You can look up a restaurant, and the map pops up, and you touch it twice, and it gives you directions and then Siri starts guiding you there.
 I mean, that is occasionally useful.

-For example, there’s a coffee and snack place in Hacienda Heights that replicates the feel of a Taiwanese classroom, sort of like a theme restaurant for Taiwanese ex-pat teenagers.
+For example, there’s a coffee and snack place in Hacienda Heights that replicates the feel of a Taiwanese classroom, sort of like a theme restaurant for Taiwanese expat teenagers.
 And it is not un-useful to know what Taiwanese ex-pat teenagers think of a restaurant that’s meant for them, because I can go to that restaurant and I could like it or not like it, but it’s not meant for me.
-It’s meant for someone else and it’s—and in those circumstances, it’s sort of nice to know.
+It’s meant for someone else and it’s and in those circumstances, it’s sort of nice to know.

-With that I could look at even restaurant’s self descriptions in Korean newspapers online.
-So I might not figure out whether something is good or bad, but I’ll figure out what the specialty is and I’ll figure out—I usually have some idea of who orders the stuff and I’ll have some idea of what region of Korea they might be from.
-And that’s incredibly useful as opposed to walking into a mini mall with 18 businesses that have all hung bold signs, and other than going into and eating at each and having no idea what’s going on.
+With that, I could look at even restaurants’ self-descriptions in Korean newspapers online.
+So I might not figure out whether something is good or bad, but I’ll figure out what the specialty is, and I’ll figure out—I usually have some idea of who orders the stuff, and I’ll have some idea of what region of Korea they might be from.
+And that’s incredibly useful as opposed to walking into a mini-mall with 18 businesses that have all hung bold signs, and other than going into and eating at each and having no idea what’s going on.

-Rob: You’ll copy and paste from a Korean article and put it through Google Translate and then learn from that.
+Rob: You’ll copy and paste from a Korean article and put it through Google Translate, and then learn from that.

 Jonathan: Yeah.

 Jonathan: I don’t interview them.
 It’s sort of—I mean, part of it is sort of a parlor game.
 It’s that if somebody volunteers something, then that’s their game.
-If somebody wants to talk about how a certain kind of fish reminds them of their village and they eat it as often as they can, this is the only place that has it, I won’t necessarily take it as gospel but I’ll certainly figure it out.
+If somebody wants to talk about how a certain kind of fish reminds them of their village, and they eat it as often as they can, this is the only place that has it.
+I won’t necessarily take it as gospel, but I’ll certainly figure it out.
 I’ll try to figure out where the chef is from.
 I’ll try to… There are all kinds of clues that you can use to get information that will be useful or not useful in a review.

 Rob: And what is your general take on the landscape of food blogs and then how do you go about parsing—what determines for you whether it’s worth reading or not worth reading?